 Well, first of all, one day I'll stop by.

-You know my my second home is in Southwest Florida, but I never get there.
+You know, my second home is in Southwest Florida, but I never get there.

-Well, I'm giving you an inter invitation to either the groundbreaking or the grand opening.
+Well, I'm giving you an invitation to either the groundbreaking or the grand opening.

-Maybe you can bring along President Trump and we'll have Governor Scott join us as well, who's been extremely supportive of business in Southwest.
+Maybe you can bring along President Trump, and we'll have Governor Scott join us as well, who's been extremely supportive of business in Southwest Florida.

-Scott, listen, Governor Scott, there was a reason that Governor Scott and Governor Walker and Governor Perry and and Bobby Gendal, they were always in my studio in New York, and I'm like, what are you guys doing here?
+Scott, listen, Governor Scott, there was a reason that Governor Scott and Governor Walker and Governor Perry and Bobby Jindal, they were always in my studio in New York, and I'm like, what are you guys doing here?

 And they'd all say the same thing.

-Oh, uh we're here to to poach jobs from New York and New Jersey, and we're incentivizing companies that we have a better business environment in Florida, Louisiana, and Texas.
+Oh, we're here to poach jobs from New York and New Jersey, and we're incentivizing companies that we have a better business environment in Florida, Louisiana, and Texas.

 And you know what?